VitruviusLabs/typescript/packages/ts-predicate/docs/TypeAssertion.md

 isCallable(value: unknown): void
 ```

-Asserts that the value is not constructible.
+Asserts that the value is a function, but not a constructible one
+(it cannot create an object by using `new`).

 ## HasAllowedKeys